-SC/ST Act: Supreme Court agrees to open court hearing on Centre’s review petition
+SC/ST Act: Supreme Court agrees to open court hearing on Centre’s review petition, hearing at 2pm

 The Supreme Court today agreed to an open court hearing on the Centre’s petition seeking review of its order on SC/ST Act.
-CJI Justice Dipak Misra will, however, decide when the hearing on the review plea will begin.
+The SC bench comprising CJI Justice Dipak Misra, Justice Adarsh Kumar Goel and Justice Uday Umesh Lalit listed the plea for 2 pm after the government sought an early hearing in the matter.

+The court’s order came after Attorney General KK Venugopal mentioned the matter seeking the constitution of a bench comprising Justices Goel and Lalit which had pronounced the March 20 judgement.

 The government had yesterday filed a review plea in the apex court asking it to reconsider its order on diluting stringent provisions in the law.
 Union Law Minister had told reporters the government doesn’t agree with the court’s observations and that it is committed to the welfare of marginalised section of the society.